Hi there 🙂

-First, ensure the 50 grams of butter for the filling is cut into cubes, placed into a medium sized bowl and left out on the bench to soften whilst you make the base.
+First, ensure the 50 g of butter for the filling is cut into cubes, placed into a medium sized bowl and left out on the bench to soften whilst you make the base.

-For slice I use a standard sized slice tin.
-So line a 27.5 cm L x 18 cm W x 4 cm D slice tin with baking paper (make sure this one has some extra paper up the sides than you normally would as it’s quite high) and lightly spray it with nonstick cooking spray.
+For this slice, I use a standard sized slice tin.
+So line a 27.5 cm L x 18 cm W x 4 cm D slice tin with baking paper (make sure this one has some extra paper up the sides then you normally would as it’s quite high) and lightly spray it with nonstick cooking spray.

 - I always spray the tin lightly with spray before I put the paper in.
 It stops it from moving around on me.

 Getting started on the base, place the butter (cut into cubes), the sugar, the cocoa powder and the vanilla extract into a small saucepan.

 Place it over a medium/low heat and stir it often as it all melts together.
 Once it thickens to a syrup consistency (around 3 minutes) turn off the heat and leave it to cool down a bit.

 - If you don’t stir it well enough the butter may not blend in.
 If it looks like there’s some melted butter sitting on top that hasn’t blended in, give it a quick whisk, that should fix it.